The Value of Establishing an APM Program

 Third, put an individualized coaching plan in place to help these people reach their potential.
 This should include ongoing mentoring from at least one of your senior executives (such as your CEO or VP Product).

-Of course the main way we learn how to create great products is by jumping in and defining, designing and building products, so be sure to put these people right in the thick of it as product owner of a key product team.
+Of course the main way we learn how to create great products is by jumping in and defining, designing and building products, so be sure to put these people right in the thick of it as product manager of a key product team.

 There are dimensions to this program that you will want to set up in a way that is consistent with your company’s culture and values, such as how visible and widely promoted the program is, and the expectations you set with the members.
 I generally prefer to keep things low key.
 Let the people earn the respect of their peers.
 Keep this about merit and not politics.